books on brown wooden shelf

 Who will have access to the information contained in my BOI Reports?

 FinCEN will allow certain domestic and foreign law enforcement and intelligence and other government agencies to have access to the information contained in its BOSS database of BOI Reports.
 FinCEN will also allow certain financial institutions to access your BOI Report as well if you provide your consent to such release of information.
 It is currently not known whether banks and other financial institutions will require Reporting Companies to provide such consent in the future as a condition of maintaining an account with them, but this would seem to be a likely development in the future.
 FinCEN has stated that beneficial ownership information reported to FinCEN will be stored in a secure, non-public database using rigorous information security methods and controls typically used in the Federal government to protect non-classified yet sensitive information systems at the highest security level.
 Still, some observers have expressed concern that the sensitive information contained in the database could be hacked and compromised at some point.
+Beneficial ownership information reported to FinCEN in BOI Reports is exempt from disclosure under the Freedom of Information Act (FOIA).

 Do I need an attorney or accountant to prepare and file my FinCEN Beneficial Ownership Information Reports?